philsinatra/IDM221/instructor_materials/IDM221-05-css_text.md

 - Times New Roman / Times
 - Courier New / Courier

-^ The fonts that are most safe to use are:
+^ Some of the safest typefaces to use include:

 ---